redhat-ai-services/podman-ai-lab-to-rhoai/README.md

 Run the below oc commands
 <ul>
 <li>
 Get the name of the ingress cert we will need to copy.
+Select a secret that has <b>cert</b> in the name.
 <pre>
-oc get secrets -n openshift-ingress | grep ingress-certs-*
+oc get secrets -n openshift-ingress | grep cert
 </pre>

 ![Ingress Cert Secret Name](img/ingress_cert_secret.png)